Costs of Common Prenatal Tests

 Prenatal genetic test

-One of the earliest prenatal genetic tests you can get, a screening that checks the health of the baby through a sample of the mother's blood, is called noninvasive prenatal testing (NIPT).
+Noninvasive prenatal testing (NIPT) is one of the earliest prenatal genetic tests you can get.
+This test checks the health of the baby through a sample of the mother's blood.

 A prenatal genetic test typically costs $1,345 without insurance.

 The NIPT genetic test is typically covered by insurance when it's considered medically necessary by a doctor and you meet the coverage criteria set by the insurance plan.
-You may also find that your insurance plan covers an NIPT blood test differently from other genetic tests like amniocentesis because NIPT is an early screening that checks if you are at risk of a problem, and other procedures can more specifically diagnose problems.
+You may find that your insurance plan covers an NIPT blood test differently from other genetic tests like amniocentesis because NIPT is an early screening that checks if you are at risk of a problem, whereas other procedures help diagnose specific problems.

 When it's covered by health insurance, the cost of the NIPT prenatal genetic test is usually between $207 and $334, assuming you've already met the plan's deductible.